 Discuss with your doctor whether using a Valium crossover or a bridge medication such as gabapentin in certain cases, might assist your taper.19

-Inform yourself about what Ativan withdrawal symptoms you may expect, and let your doctor know if you are experiencing any of these.
+Inform yourself about what Ativan tapering symptoms you may expect, and let your doctor know if you are experiencing any of these.
 The end of the taper may be the most difficult, and it is important to go slow to avoid an impasse.

-Don’t attempt Ativan tapering until you have stabilized sleep and anxiety.
+Do not attempt Ativan tapering until you have stabilized sleep and anxiety.
 While this may sound counter-intuitive for some, there are ways to help stabilize sleep and anxiety before beginning your Ativan taper.
 Please review the Ativan alternatives page and discuss with your doctor whether some natural therapies can be put in place to help settle things out before tapering Ativan.
 If you are already constantly in panic mode, tapering Ativan might elevate such symptoms, resulting in an impasse.
-Get some help to bring severe side effects under control before attempting to taper.
+Get some help to bring severe adverse effects under control before attempting to taper.

 Are your symptoms intermittent or are they constant?

 Is your anxiety constant and unrelenting?
 Is it something you always experience, because it is always strongly present?
 It may have gradually built up over a period of time but now it is constant.
 Most often, neurotoxic poisoning is the reason for this phenomenon.
 Certain heavy metals, for instance, drive anxiety, insomnia, ruminations, and other symptoms.
 Mercury, lead, pesticides, and other accumulations can impact mental health in a very real way.
 Lyme disease is a medical condition that can present symptoms of panic as well as depression and others.
 Treatment for such a medical condition must be given priority before tapering can be initiated.
 Testing is an invaluable tool to help determine what toxic load your body may be carrying.
-Cleaning out these accumulated poisons will relieve constant anxiety symptoms where they are caused by neurotoxic poisoning.
-25,26,27,28,29
+Cleaning out these accumulated poisons will relieve constant anxiety symptoms where they are caused by neurotoxic poisoning.25,26,27,28,29

 Does your anxiety come and go?
 Some days it is there, and some days it is not?
 Perhaps mornings are fine, but as the day goes on it worsens?
 Are you okay in the summer but suffering in the colder months, or perhaps vice versa?
-On investigation, this intermittent anxiety may be related to one or more of the following:
+On investigation, this intermittent anxiety may be related to one or more of the following factors.